swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 ### Extensions to Character and Unicode Scalar APIs

 An earlier version of this pitch described adding standard library APIs to `Character` and `UnicodeScalar` for each of the supported character classes, as well as convenient static members for control characters.
 In addition, regex literals support Unicode property features that don’t currently exist in the standard library, such as a scalar’s script or extended category, or creating a scalar by its Unicode name instead of its scalar value.
 These kinds of additions are

+### Byte semantic mode

+A future `Regex` version could support a byte-level semantic mode in addition to grapheme cluster and Unicode scalar semantics.
+Byte-level semantics would allow matching individual bytes, potentially providing the capability of parsing string and non-string data together.

 ## Alternatives considered